ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 - c_cfg2.html is the settings page for operation controls.

 ### ID, Field names
+Not all fields are in the same page, which parsers like cheerios have issues with.
+Main page of komfovent uses several iframes.
+In general, all fields without underscores seems to be available on main page (current hypotheses)

 #### Temperature and heating
 - ai0 is supply temperature